danintexas/AutomationFramework/README.md

     The above will use a XPath locator with the second parameter being the XPath locator.

    - One tip I would suggest is instead of hardcoding your locators is to have a seperate JSON file with your locators and then use the 	`JSONCALL` method to call that locator.
 This way you do not have to modify your tests.
-- `CloseBrowser`: This method closes the current Selenium controlled browser.
-- `CloseQuitBrowsers`: This closes all active Selenium controlled browsers in addition it also ends all Selenium controlled processes
 - `DatabaseCheck`: This will query the database for a single value using a SQL command and ensures it is a specific value.
   - This method has two parameters that need to be passed.
 The SQL query and the expected value.
 Example:
   ```